shizuo-kaji/CutThePlane/README.md

 # Cut the Plane!

-A browser-based implementation of the Planar Division Game described in `agents.md`.
+A browser-based implementation of the Planar Division Game.
 Players alternate drawing maximal lines on a lattice board; the player whose move causes the number of regions to reach the target loses.

 ## Getting Started